f4z3r/f4z3r.github.io/content/beyond-the-pod-webassembly-and-wasmcloud-next-platform-evolution.md

 +++
-title = "WasmCloud: an intro"
-date = 2025-06-18
+title = "Beyond the Pod: Why wasmCloud and WebAssembly Might Be the Next Evolution of the Platform" date = 2025-06-18

 [taxonomies]
 tags = ["wasm", "cloud", "rust", "kubernetes"]
 +++

 {{ banner(src="/img/wasmcloud/assembly-line.jpeg",